 Decompression makes more sense as obviously, you listen and you forget about your boss, the current political situation in Uzbekistan, the fact that Italy won't participate in next years Football world cup - or whatever it is that gets you worked up!
 Having gone through all of the tracks several times there are elements that seem a bit repetitive but not to an extent that it would bother me - on the contrary.
 It seems that only the best bits and pieces find their place in some of the songs again - it contributes to the fact that you can really feel Revald's passion and the intensity he creates.

 Summit makes me think immediately of my 2007 climb of Mount Kilimanjaro and listening to the first few seconds brings back memories.
 I vision myself going up this amazing mountain, the worlds highest free standing mountain by the way.
-Yes, this is the music that brings out emotions and works very well when having achieved something you believe would never be possible.
+Yes, this is the music that brings out emotions and works very well when having achieved something you believe would not have been possible.
 The track is jam packed with little amazing details if you just listen carefully.
-The way these are embedded in Summit confirms Revald's great songwriting.
+The way these are embedded in Summit confirms Revald's songwriting skills.

 The intro of Summit was already a bit soft but Flow is even more gentle and clearly, it brings out even more emotions.
 This is some beautiful stuff but it only lasts for around a minute or so.
 Therefore I consider this a perfect conclusion for Chapter I of In Perpetuum.